Why are video games so expensive these days?

 Error saying the bucket does not exit.

-A few weeks ago, I received a billing email from my phone provider O20.
+A few weeks ago, I received a billing email from my phone provider O2.
 While glancing at it, I noticed all the images were broken.
 Viewing the source of the email showed that they were all coming from http:// mcsaatchi-email-preview.s3.amazonaws.com/o2/...
 What happens if we visit that domain?
-Ah, the dreaded "The specified bucket does not […]
+Ah, the dreaded "The specified bucket does not exist" error.
+At some point the images were served from that domain but someone deleted the bucket.
+This is a problem.
+Amazon doesn't reserve…

 Continue reading →